 - Friday: 10 am to 10 pm

 For those interested in science or doing 3 days in London with kids, I suggest visiting one of London’s science museums, where you can explore some of the most awe-inspiring objects that have shaped the world as it is today!
-This is also a short walk from V&A museum, for additional tips check out my guide to London’s free museums and galleries.

 Some of the museums include: London’s Science Museum, Florence Nightingale Museum or the Museum at the Royal Institution.